 No particular skin type should avoid toner.
 If your skin is super-sensitive or has a history of reactivity, you’ll want to introduce any new product slowly and cautiously, and a toner with a short ingredient list might be the best place to start.

 Definitely.
 There are still plenty of drying, old-school toners out there that will strip your skin of its natural oils and leave it feeling tight and parched.
 You’ll want to avoid toners with alcohol in the first five ingredients, or toners that are colored like cotton candy.
 Certain extracts are alcohol-based, so be sure to ask the brand if alcohol-based ingredients make up a large part of the formula.

-Luckily, there are lots of new-school toners out there, too.
+Luckily, there are lots of modern facial toners out there, too.
 You’ll find spritzes like these beautiful, simple hydrosols from Evan Healy or the lovely botanical facial mists from Meow Meow Tweet, Mun, and Kari Gran.
 You’ll find spray toners with a few more active ingredients like Josh’s beloved Hydrating Accelerator or Tata’s Hydrating Floral Essence.
-And you’ll find a truly divine gel toner: the Purely Calm Gel Toner.
+And you’ll find one truly divine gel toner: the Purely Calm Gel Toner.